wadejosephhirschbuhl/pearc-local-rag-workshop/README.md

 retrieval quality when multiple documents are indexed.

 What it does:
-  - First retrieves a larger candidate pool from the vector DB
+  - Retrieves a larger candidate pool from the vector database
-  - Then reranks those chunks by query-to-chunk relevance
+  - Reranks chunks by query-to-chunk relevance
-  - Finally selects the best top-k chunks for the model prompt
+  - Selects the best top-k chunks for the model prompt

 How to use it:
   - In the sidebar, enable: